 Understand the role of the NavigatorFor Navigators

-JOURNEY FOR TEAMS works best for groups when there is a workplace advocate – a NAVIGATOR – committed to downloading content, organizing meetings and facilitating discussion.
+JOURNEY FOR TEAMS works best for groups when a workplace advocate – a NAVIGATOR – is committed to downloading content, organizing meetings, and facilitating discussion.

 Review Journey for Teams Educational ModulesEducational Modules

-Each topic can be covered in a 15-minute meeting.
-If the team wants to learn more about certain topics, additional resources are listed to encourage self-learning and further discussion.
+Each module can be covered in a 15-minute meeting.
+If the team wants to learn more about certain DEI topics, resources are listed to encourage self-learning and additional discussion.